All students should have a computer with the following minimum requirements:

-Form Factor: Notebook.
-(A netbook or tablet should not be used as the primary computing device.*) A minimum of 4 hours of battery life is recommended.
+Form Factor: Notebook or Desktop Computer (a netbook or tablet should not be used as the primary computing device*.)
+A minimum of 6 hours of battery life is recommended.

 Memory: 8 GB or more.
 For best performance, we recommend that you install as much memory as affordable at the time of purchase.

-Browser: The recommended browsers for web-based campus browsing would be Internet Explorer 11.x or Mozilla Firefox 46.x.x.
-Not all sites are viewable via Google Chrome.
+Browser: The recommended browsers for web-based browsing would be the latest version of Internet Explorer/Edge, Mozilla Firefox, or Google Chrome.

-System options: A laptop with a webcam and microphone is recommended, or an external webcam, as well as a USB microphone and headphones.
-A PC headset with microphone is necessary for clear communication while on WebEx/BlueJeans conference.
+System Options: A laptop or desktop with a webcam and microphone is required (built-in or external).
+A headset with microphone for clear communication while on video conference sessions is strongly recommended.